Anything Goes: Act I

-Eli drunkenly sings about his excitement for the trip, reminisces on his days in Yale, and unsuccessfully invites Evangeline to spend the night with him (“The Crew Song”).
+Eli drunkenly sings about his excitement for the trip, reminisces on his days in Yale, and unsuccessfully invites Hope's mother, Evangeline, to spend the night with him ("The Crew Song").
 In the next room over, Moonface and Erma are visited by Billy, who hides when the ship's captain comes in and reveals that Billy is believed to be Snake Eyes Johnson.
 The next morning a quartet of sailors sing about the joy of seeing women as they come ashore ("There'll Always Be a Lady Fair") while Erma steals another seaman's clothes to disguise Billy from the crew and his boss.
 Reno then encounters her old friend Moonface, shortly after which Evelyn approaches her and reveals himself to be a huge fan.
 Evelyn invites Reno for tea in his room, which Moonface convinces her to accept so she can seduce Evelyn, which they'll use to blackmail him and break up his engagement.
-Reno agrees to his plan and they sing about what great friends they are, only to descend into bickering (“Friendship”).
+Reno agrees to his plan and they sing about what great friends they are, only to descend into bickering ("Friendship").

 The attempted extortion proves to be a failure, with Reno and Evelyn instead finding themselves utterly charmed by each other.
 Billy and Moonface then try to frame Evelyn as a mad man to Evangeline only for Hope to step in and expose Billy's identity.
 The crew pursues him while Reno reprimands Hope for ignoring her own happiness and chasing away the man she loves.
-Hope breaks into tears before Billy returns to serenade her, with her now reciprocating (“It's Delovely”).
+Hope breaks into tears before Billy returns to serenade her, with her now reciprocating ("It's Delovely").
 However, the next morning Hope struggles to tell her mother of her real love and shortly afterwards Billy is apprehended by the crew.
 The captain then releases Billy to satisfy the celebrity crazed passengers, and he basks in the fame of being a gangster whilst Moonface blows his cover to do the same.
-An upset Hope walks away whilst an onlooking Reno leads the ship in a tap dance and remarks that nowadays, “Anything Goes”.
+An upset Hope walks away whilst an onlooking Reno leads the ship in a tap dance and remarks that nowadays, "Anything Goes".